Raspberry Pi Humidity Sensor using the DHT22

 05/04/19,05:51,22.2*C,50.2%

-Once you have verified that the file is successfully being written, then you are finally done with programming your Raspberry Pi humidity sensor.
+Once you have verified that the file is being written successfully, you are finally done programming your Raspberry Pi humidity sensor.

 If you need a waterproof temperature sensor, then be sure to check out our DS18B20 temperature sensor tutorial.
 It covers everything you need to know, and it works perfectly alongside this sensor.